-

 I can be strong when necessary but as a woman, I don’t want to be strong all the time.
 The aim is to live the slow life that benefits me, to make sure my health is taken care of and my mental health isn’t sacrificed.

-I hope you enjoyed reading this post, it was something that I have been dealing with and I wanted to write a topic about this and knowing that there is a way to heal from this narrative.
+I hope you enjoyed reading this post, it was something that I have been dealing with and I wanted to write a topic about this and know that there is a way to heal from this narrative.

 Please share this post with other black women who want to reject this narrative and are now focusing more on themselves.
 Let me know what you think about this topic and suggest other content ideas that can help black women on a healing journey.